Evelyn Mary Macdonald: Dorset House School of Occupational Therapy

 Macdonald was one of eight students who started occupational therapy training at Dorset House School, Clifton, Bristol in September 1934.
 She "had followed the development of occupational therapy with interest for a number of years and had covered much of the syllabus before she came."

 The School was in Dorset House, a private residential clinic for patients suffering from neurotic and psychotic conditions, established by Casson in 1929.
 Dr Casson opened the School in 1930.
 It was the first School of Occupational Therapy in the United Kingdom.
-Constance Alice Tebbit (1906–1976), the first English woman to qualify as an Occupational Therapist, was the first Principal.
+Alice Constance Owens, nee Tebbit (1906–1976), the first English woman to qualify as an Occupational Therapist, was the first Principal.
 Dr Casson described Macdonald as "one of the Schools most talented students."

 Between March and June 1938, Macdonald went on a study tour of occupational therapy services in America and Canada, funded by a grant from the Pilgrim and York Trusts.
 She visited the Schools in Philadelphia, Toronto, Milwaukee and Boston; 44 hospitals, clinics, special schools and rehabilitation centres and met Dr William Rush Dunton Jr, co-founder of National Society for the Promotion of Occupational Therapy in 1917.

 In 1938 Macdonald was appointed Principal.
 Macdonald was responsible for the school with 18 students and supervised patients' occupational therapy treatment at Dorset House and nearby hospitals.
 She planned and opened the Allendale Curative Workshop for outpatients with physical disabilities in 1939.
 Macdonald described this demonstration treatment unit as an "adventure in rehabilitation."

 Dr Casson described Macdonald as showing a "genius for administration."
 In 1941, Dorset House had to relocate due to the bombing of Bristol.
 The patients moved to other facilities and the School went to Barnsley Hall Emergency Hospital, at Bromsgrove, Worcestershire.
 Casson described this as "a very arduous period of uncertainty" until the "Ministry of Health borrowed the School for the war period."
 They wanted to rapidly increase the number of occupational therapists able to implement wartime rehabilitation programmes.